Food Truck Picnic Benefits Charities, Families in Need

-Danielle Martinez, marketing assistant
+Danielle Martinez, mortgage marketing account manager

-Falon Kerby, associate loan officer
+Falon Kerby, loan officer

 Various nonprofit organizations and people in need

-What started as an employee appreciation day event that featured 4 food trucks in the Bell Mortgage parking lot and drew more than 200 people has grown into a regular food truck picnic sponsored by Bell Mortgage called Ahwatukee Eats that draws 13 food trucks, 5 to 6 vendors and more than 1,000 customers.
+What started as an employee appreciation day event that featured 4 food trucks in the Bell Bank Mortgage parking lot and drew more than 200 people has grown into a regular food truck picnic sponsored by Bell Mortgage called Ahwatukee Eats that draws 13 food trucks, 5 to 6 vendors and more than 1,000 customers.
 It also features outdoor movies.

 For each Ahwatukee Eats picnic, Danielle and Falon chose a charity or family in need to benefit from the event.
 Past recipients have included the Hurricane Harvey Relief Fund, a young father diagnosed with stage-4 cancer, and Abigail’s Lunch Box, a nonprofit that gives food to people in need.